This factsheet is for information only. It is recommended that you get legal advice about your situation.

 - The goods or services obtained with the credit are to be used for personal purposes mostly (that is, more than they are to be used for business purposes).

 Therefore a loan for a vehicle which is used five days per week for business purposes and for personal purposes on the weekend only is not likely to be covered, but would be covered if the business only needed the car two days per week and it was driven for personal purposes the rest of the time.
-Similarly, a loan for $400,000 that was used largely to buy a house but included a small amount of working capital for a small business would be covered by the credit law.
+Similarly, a loan for $400,000 that was used largely to buy a house but included a small amount of working capital for a small business would be covered.

 WHAT IF THE BORROWER HAS SIGNED A BUSINESS PURPOSES DECLARATION?

-It is not uncommon for credit providers and their agents to ask borrowers to sign a “business/investment purposes declaration” to clarify that the Credit Act does not apply.
-Such a declaration will be accepted as proof that the credit law does not apply UNLESS the credit provider (or any other relevant person who obtained the declaration from the debtor) knew, or had reason to believe, that the credit was in fact for personal purposes (or largely personal purposes).
-“Any other relevant person” includes among others car dealers and finance brokers.
-From 1 July 2010 credit providers are required to make reasonable enquiries about the purpose of the loan.
+It is not uncommon for lenders and their agents to ask borrowers to sign a “business/investment purposes declaration” to clarify that the National Credit Act does not apply.
+Such a declaration will be accepted as proof that the National Credit Act does not apply UNLESS the lender (or any other relevant person who obtained the declaration from the debtor) knew, or had reason to believe, that the credit was in fact for personal purposes (or largely personal purposes).
+“Any other relevant person” includes car dealers and finance brokers, among others.
+From 1 July 2010 lenders are required to make reasonable enquiries about the purpose of the loan.

-If you are unsure about whether the consumer credit law applies, or which provisions cover your contract, get Legal Advice.
+If you are unsure about whether the National Credit Act applies, or which provisions cover your contract, get Legal Advice.